 We decided to hire some employees which called for “real” office space.
 So our home office building went vacant.
 I started fostering shelter kittens and this was their luxury apartment.
 I fostered 5 litters before my decision to breed Maine Coons came about.

-Bringing you up to current date our detached building is now referred to as the Sassy Shack and is my little Maine Coon Cattery.
+Bringing you up to the current date our detached building is now referred to as the Sassy Shack and is my little Maine Coon Cattery.
 The inside is divided into two spaces.
-One for the male and one for the females.
+One for the male and one for the female.
 I took a panoramic photo of the space so you could see how it looks inside.
-It's like a 2 BR duplex, each side having their own kitchen and bathroom.
-(Girls have a Litter Robot).
+It’s like a 2 BR duplex, each side having its own kitchen and bathroom.

 Here’s a glimpse into some of the construction efforts that were necessary for the outdoor enclosures to look awesome.